sgpinkus/website/content/en/docs/concepts/services-networking/dns-pod-service.md

       - "3600"
     name: busybox
 ```

-If there exists a headless service in the same namespace as the pod and with
-the same name as the subdomain, the cluster's DNS Server also returns an A or AAAA
-record for the Pod's fully qualified hostname.
-For example, given a Pod with the hostname set to "`busybox-1`" and the subdomain set to
-"`default-subdomain`", and a headless Service named "`default-subdomain`" in
-the same namespace, the pod will see its own FQDN as
-"`busybox-1.default-subdomain.my-namespace.svc.cluster-domain.example`".
-DNS serves an
-A or AAAA record at that name, pointing to the Pod's IP.
-Both pods "`busybox1`" and
-"`busybox2`" can have their distinct A or AAAA records.

 The Endpoints object can specify the `hostname` for any endpoint addresses,
 along with its IP.